 Regulations at 42 CFR §422.590(b)(2) require the Medicare Health Plan to submit a standard claim reconsideration to Maximus within 60 calendar days from the date of the enrollee's request for reconsideration.
 The Medicare Health Plan may submit cases by standard mail; however, plans are strongly encouraged to submit cases via the QIC Appeals Portal.
-As with standard service appeals noted in section 5.2.2, on the rare occasion that a Plan submits a case file to Maximus via mail, the Centers for Medicare & Medicaid Services (CMS) will allow the addition of a 5-calendar day mailing window beyond the standard 60-day timeframe permitted for standard claim reconsiderations.
+As with standard service appeals noted in section 5.2.2, effective January 1, 2025, the Centers for Medicare & Medicaid Services (CMS) will no longer be allowing the addition of a 5-calendar day mailing window beyond the standard 60-day timeframe permitted for standard claim reconsiderations.